 Folding in the wingtips increases the sink rate without radically changing the airspeed.
+This is useful for staying out of cloud or descending quickly through the lift band of the hill, for example when top landing.

-It is not normally necessary to use this technique with a speed wing, but if you need to, keep hold of your brake handles and take the outermost A-line on each side, then pull out and down (preferably one at a time) until the wingtips fold under.
-For directional control you should use weight shift.
+To pull big ears, keep hold of your brake handles and take the outermost A-line on each side, then pull out and down (preferably one at a time) until the wingtips fold under.
+The Outer A line is attached to the Baby A riser, making identification and use of the big ear system easier.
+The size of the big ears can be adjusted by pulling more line, or reaching higher up the line.
+For directional control while using the Big Ears, you should use weight shift.
 To reopen the ears, release both A lines at the same time.
 To help reinflation, brake gently one side at a time until tips regain pressure.
 Avoid deep symmetric applications of the brake as this could accidently induce parachutal or full stalls.